stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 - Donning a ML device makes you look cool, while the Hololens will make anyone wearing it look a bit 'sad.'

 ### Cons:
-- The visual quality doesn't feel ground breaking; the experience is very Hololens-esque, with a restrictive field of view and weak ghosty visuals.
+- The visual quality doesn't feel ground breaking; although more fluid, the experience is still somewhat Hololens-esque, with a restrictive field of view and ghosty visuals.
 It's still a step forwards, but not a huge one.
 - I didn't find the hand controller intuitive and it seemed rather buggy, but this will likely be sorted with future updates.
 - I'm much more blown away by the capabilities of my £250 Windows VR headset than this Magic Leap, which costs 10 times more.
 This may not seem a fair judgement, but if users aren't blown away by the experience then they're not going to open their wallets: it's too expensive for anything other than industrial, or otherwise corporate, usage.